 207 DRIVERS JOIN SUIT AGAINST CRS – Posted August 8,2013

 As of this date, 207 drivers from across the country have joined the lawsuit against Central Refrigerated Service.
-If you would like to join the case, please complete a Consent to Sue Form and mail it to Getman & Sweeney.
+If you would like to join the case, please complete a Consent to Sue Form and mail, email, or fax it to Getman & Sweeney.

 ARBITRATOR SELECTION IN COLLECTIVE CASE – Posted July 9, 2013

 Both sides in the collective arbitration have agreed that Patrick Irvine should serve as the arbitrator in the case.
 Arbitrator Irvine was a Judge on the Arizona Court of Appeals from 2002 through 2011.
 Arbitrator Irvine will likely convene a telephone conference to discuss scheduling shortly.
 Now that the parties have agreed to an arbitrator in the collective action, we expect the American Arbitration Association to begin the process of selecting arbitrators for the individual arbitrations (which raise individual claims of forced labor, fraud, and unjust enrichment).

 ARBITRATOR SELECTION IN COLLECTIVE CASE – Posted June 12, 2013